IlanB94/leetCode/README.md

 Given an integer x, return true if x is palindrome integer.
 An integer is a palindrome when it reads the same backward as forward.

+# 28. Find the Index of the First Occurrence in a String

+Given two strings needle and haystack, return the index of the first occurrence of needle in haystack, or -1 if needle is not part of haystack.

 # 50. MyPow